The School of Media, Film and Music is divided into two departments - to find out more follow the links below to visit a department website:

 In the 2008 Research Assessment Exercise (RAE) Media and Film were rated eighth in the UK.
 All of our research was rated as being internationally recognised, and 75 per cent rated as internationally excellent or world leading.
 In Music, 95 per cent of our research activity was rated as recognised internationally or higher, and one-fifth as world leading.
 These RAE results demonstrate that the School's teaching faculty are internationally respected researchers and practitioners working at the cutting edge of contemporary debates and practices.

-The breadth of offer within the School encompasses the critical and historical studies of media, film, music and culture together with creative practice across a range of musical forms and the media of photography, film, radio and interactive digital imaging.
-This breadth of offer is delivered through over 30 undergraduate and postgraduate degree programmes that have been designed and developed to meet your specific areas of interest.
+The breadth of offer within the School encompasses the critical and historical studies of media, film, journalism, music and culture together with creative practice across a range of musical forms and the media of photography, film, radio and interactive digital imaging.
+This breadth of offer is delivered through undergraduate and postgraduate degree courses that have been designed and developed to meet your specific areas of interest.

 To support the wide range of degrees we offer the School provides you with excellent facilities.
 There are specialist music facilities, media and music labs, and broadcast quality post-production edit facilities for both sound and video production.
 Our specialist cinema viewing facilities and our media, film and music resource library support your learning.